 At the 2012 Big East Championship earlier that season, the women’s team took third place and the men finished fourth, as 15 members of the squad earned All-Big East honors.
 Burnett and Nugent led the women with seven top-three finishes, while Taylor Camp had three for the men.
 Burnett was named the Big East Women’s Most Outstanding Swimmer, and Nugent qualified for the NCAA Championships meet.

-Before coming to West Virginia, Dennis had a two-year stint at California-San Diego, where he served as assistant coach and recruiting coordinator.
+Before coming to West Virginia, Dennis had a two-year stint at the University of California-San Diego, where he served as assistant coach and recruiting coordinator.
 Prior to his stay at UC-San Diego, Dennis spent three years at Princeton, where he was an assistant coach and recruiting coordinator under U.S. National Team Manager Susan Teeter.

 From 2000–2002, Dennis worked as a graduate assistant at Michigan under world-renowned coaches Jim Richardson and Jon Urbanchek.
 He earned his master’s degree in kinesiology/exercise physiology in 2002.
 During his time at Michigan, the women’s team ranked in the top 20 in the country and the men were in the top 10.

 Dennis put together an impressive undergraduate career at Western Illinois, where he earned a degree in exercise science/biomechanics in 2000.
 He was part of a six-time conference championship program, swimming the 100 back, 200 backstroke, 100 butterfly, 1,650 free, 400 individual medley, and also diving two seasons.
 Under Hall of Fame Coach Jerry Champer, Dennis was an eight-time all-conference swimmer.

 Dennis and his wife, Hillary, have two sons, Jameson and Hudson.